MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -SamAccountName
-!!!
-Exchange Server 2010, Exchange Server 2013

-The SamAccountName parameter defines the logon name used to support clients and servers running older versions of the operating system.
-This attribute must contain fewer than 20 characters.
-An account name can contain letters, numbers, and the following punctuation marks and symbols:

-- !

-- #

-- $

-- %

-- ^

-- &

-- -

-- .

-- \_

-- {

-- }

-- |

-- ~

-!!!
-Exchange Server 2016

 The SamAccountName parameter (also known as the pre-Windows 2000 user account or group name) specifies an object identifier that's compatible with older versions of Microsoft Windows client and server operating systems.
-The value can contain letters, numbers, spaces, periods (.), and the characters !, #, $, %, ^, &, -, \_, {, }, and ~.
+The value can contain letters, numbers, spaces, periods (.), and the characters !, #, $, %, ^, &, -, \_, {, } and ~.
 The last character can't be a period.
 Unicode characters are allowed, but accented characters may generate collisions (for example, o and ö match).
 The maximum length is 20 characters.

 ```yaml
 Type: String